Stellarium/stellarium/util/DSSToStellarium/readme.txt

-A set of pyton scripts used to process DSS plates for Stellarium
+A set of python scripts used to process DSS plates for Stellarium

 Dependencies:
  - astropy: (sudo pip install astropy)